 Although not always true, these are the fees that are not typically included:

-Note: Ask each lender for more information on what is included in the APR.
-This ensures that you are comparing apples to apples, allowing you to make an informed and confident decision as to which loan is cheapest.
+With this in mind, it’s important that you ask any lender for more information on what is included in the annual percentage rate.
+This ensures that you are comparing apples to apples, allowing you to make an informed and confident decision as to which loan or financing product is the cheapest.

-1. A higher credit score will qualify you for a lower APR.
-It doesn’t matter if you are applying for a business credit card, seeking a home mortgage, or in need of a business loan, a high credit score will work in your favor.
-There are many benefits of a high credit score, with this being at the top of the list.
+First, it’s important to note that a higher credit score will qualify you for a lower APR.
+It doesn’t matter if you are applying for a business credit card, seeking a home mortgage, or in need of a business loan—a high credit score will work in your favor.

-A lower APR is always better, but you should not expect to be in position to negotiate this on a regular basis (if at all).
-This is why it is so important to seek the best offer upfront.
+Ultimately, a lower annual percentage rate is always better for your business, but you should not expect to be in a position to negotiate this on a regular basis (if at all).
+This is why it’s so important to seek the best offer upfront.
 It may not sound like a big deal when applying for a loan or credit card offer, but one APR point can make a huge difference.
 Over the course of 10+ years, a reduction of one percentage point will save you thousands of dollars.